11.06.2010, Martin Elsässer

 This resembles a situation with a VERY low contrast crescent.

 The position of the moon, captured with a common DSLR at the same time as the series of demonstration images was taken.
-This resembles naked eye observation, wher the moon was NOT visible.
+This resembles naked eye observation, where the moon was NOT visible.

-After massive contrast-enhancement in the red-channel of the DSLR image, the moon can be extracted from the image.
+After strong contrast-stretching in the red-channel of the DSLR image, the moon can be made visible in the image.

 A small and inexpensive telescope (70mm diameter, 400mm focal length) was equipped with a simple red filter and pointed at the position of the moon.